Daniel Mongrain

-Daniel Mongrain (born July 4, 1976) (also known as Dan Mongrain and Chewy) is a Canadian musician, known as a co-founder of the Quebec technical death metal band Martyr, in which he composes, sings and plays guitar.
+Daniel Mongrain (born July 4, 1976), also known as Chewy, is a Canadian musician, known as a co-founder of the Quebec technical death metal band Martyr, in which he composes, sings and plays guitar.
 Mongrain is also currently guitarist for the Canadian thrash/progressive metal band Voivod since 2008, replacing late guitarist Denis D'Amour.

-Mongrain was a session and touring guitarist for the Canadian metal bands Cryptopsy (2005), Gorguts (2000), Alcoholica (2004), and Capharnaum (2003).
+Before joining Voivod, Mongrain also joined a number of established technical death metal bands.
+He joined Gorguts in 1999 after the release of Obscura, toured for the album and recorded From Wisdom To Hate.
+He joined the band Capharnaum in 2003 and recorded their album Fractured, then he joined Cryptopsy in 2004 as a touring guitarist, filling in for Jon Levasseur.

+Around the same time he also played in Alcoholica, a Metallica tribute band from Quebec.

 In addition to the metal genre, Mongrain plays guitar with several Quebec artists including Dan Bigras, Breen Leboeuf, Bruno Pelletier for the musical Dracula - Entre l'amour et la mort among others and played with more than 80 different formations, bands in numerous genres from Blues to rock to hip-hop to prog to metal, etc. His latest cover band project is a tribute band to progressive music from the 1970s called Jurassik Rock.

 Mongrain has a bachelor's degree in Jazz Interpretation at University of Montreal and teaches jazz and pop guitar and theory courses at the Cégep régional de Lanaudière, Joliette Campus.